Building a House

 Step 3: Apply for a Development Permit

-A Development Permit Application [PDF - 945 KB] needs to be completed and submitted to the Planning Department, with the plot plan, exterior elevations of the house, and the application fee.
+A Development Permit Application [PDF - 945 KB] and Form A - Residential Development [PDF - 70 KB] need to be completed and submitted to the Planning Department, with the plot plan, exterior elevations of the house, and the application fee.
 Upon review of an application, further information may be requested prior to the application being processed.

 Step 4: Apply for a Building Permit

 If you are installing a wood burning stove/fireplace, you will also have to complete a Solid Fuel Burning Appliance Form [PDF - 123 KB] and attach it to your Building Permit Application.
-A Hydronic Heating Form [PDF - 167 KB] is required if you intend on installing in-floor (Hydronic Heating) in your home; you may need your plumber to assist in completing this form.
+Contact Rob Renschler at 780-814-2129 if you intend on installing in-floor (Hydronic Heating) in your home.

 Please note, additional information may be requested upon review of the application and all information must be received by the Planning Department prior to the application being processed.